Ryxai/roam-utils/README.md

         Argument 1: The uid of the page

- THe following commands are for manipulating retrieveing page data.
+ THe following commands are for manipulating/retrieving page data.

   * UPDATEPAGETITLE: Updates the page title referenced by the first argument with the text in the rest.

         Argument 1: The uid of the pagetitle
         Argument 2: The text the pagetitle will be updated to

   * GETPAGEUIDOFBLOCK: Returns the uid of the page the specified block belongs to

         Argument 1: The block uid